shirhatti/EntityFramework.Docs/ef/miscellaneous/logging.md

 ---
 uid: miscellaneous/logging
 ---
+# Logging

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Logging
+> [!TIP]

-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Miscellaneous/Logging) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Miscellaneous/Logging) on GitHub.

 ## Create a logger

 The first step is to create an implementation of `ILoggerProvider` and `ILogger`.
     * `ILoggerProvider` is the component that decides when to create instances of your logger(s).
 The provider may choose to create different loggers in different situations.

     * `ILogger` is the component that does the actual logging.
 It will be passed information from the framework when certain events occur.

 Here is a simple implementation that logs a human readable representation of every event to a text file and the Console.